zaddo67/AStarGraphSaver/README.md

 # AStarGraphSaver
-A utility to save an A* Pathfinding Project Recast graph and Load into a Larger Scenes Graph
+Serialise Recast graph and Deserialise.
+Support for moving world origin.

 # AStarGraphEditor
-Convert Recast graph to mesh in unity editor and then back to recast graph
+Convert Recast graph to a mesh in unity editor.
+The mesh can then be edited before converting replacing the original recast graph with the edited mesh.
-AStarGraphSaver: Serialise Recast graph and Deserialise.
-Support for moving world origin.